 SUDEP is sudden unexpected death in someone with epilepsy, who was otherwise well, and in whom no other cause of death can be found, despite thorough post mortem examination and blood tests.
 This does not include those who die in status epilepticus and those who die from a seizure-related accident.

-In general, the risk of SUDEP for an adult with epilepsy is low, at one in 3000 persons over a one-year period.
+In general, the risk of SUDEP for an adult with epilepsy is low, at one in 1,000 persons over a one-year period.
 For persons with poorly controlled seizures the risk is one in 100 persons over one year.
-In children, SUDEP is an even rarer occurrence with the risk as low as one to two in 10, 000 over one year.
+In children, SUDEP is an even rarer occurrence with the risk as low as one in 4,500 over one year.

 To date we do not know what causes SUDEP.
 Current research leads to respiratory or cardiac dysfunction, but the cause of this dysfunction still eludes us and we cannot know who will be affected.